How to sign in any Azure Active Directory (AD) user using the multi-tenant application pattern

 When Azure AD receives a request on the /common endpoint, it signs the user in and as a consequence discovers which tenant the user is from.
 The /common endpoint works with all of the authentication protocols supported by Azure AD: OpenID Connect, OAuth 2.0, SAML 2.0, and WS-Federation.

 The sign-in response to the application then contains a token representing the user.
 The issuer value in the token tells an application what tenant the user is from.
-When a response returns from the /common endpoint, the issuer value in the token will correspond to the user’s tenant.
+When a response returns from the /common endpoint, the issuer value in the token corresponds to the user’s tenant.
 It’s important to note the /common endpoint is not a tenant and is not an issuer, it’s just a multiplexer.
 When using /common, the logic in your application to validate tokens needs to be updated to take this into account.

 As mentioned earlier, multi-tenant applications should also provide a consistent sign-in experience for users, following the Azure AD application branding guidelines.
 Click the following button to learn more about branding your application.